Stowers Laboratory Research

 Mechanistic Studies on Catalyst Surfaces

 Heterogeneous catalysts are becoming easier to study with new spectroscopy techniques that allow characterization of the mechanism at the surface of the material.
-The goals of this project will be to study catalysts in ultra-high vacuum in order to understand active sites, activation, deactivation and poisoning, intermediates of reaction mechanisms in the aim to optimize and develop catalysts and reactions for C-C bond formation using CO2.
-Aims include analyzing reactions on catalysts surfaces via in-situ XPS and temperature-programmed reaction spectroscopy in ultra-high vacuum and developing new reactions.
+The goals of this project will be to study catalysts in ultra-high vacuum in order to understand active sites, activation, deactivation and poisoning.
+We also use and study intermediates of reaction mechanisms in efforts to optimize and develop catalysts and reactions for C-C bond formation using carbon dioxide.
+Students working on this project will analyze reactions on catalysts surfaces via in-situ X- ray photoelectron spectroscopy (XPS) and temperature-programmed reaction spectroscopy (TPRS) in ultra-high vacuum and develop new reactions.